yuanb/netduino_ftpserver/readme.txt

-﻿This is a slightly modified version of FTP server found from http://ntools.codeplex.com/
+﻿This is a slightly modified version of FTP server found on http://ntools.codeplex.com/

 a.
 NetworkStream buffer size is increased from 64 to 1024.
 b.
 FtpSession::Store function is modified to following